mheap/nexmo-developer/_use_cases/en/local-numbers.md

     # Listen to a user's input play back that city's status
     {
       'action': 'input',
+      'type': ['dtmf'],
       'eventUrl': ["#{ENV['DOMAIN']}/city"],
+      'dtmf': {
         # we give the user a bit more time before we hang up on them
         'timeOut': 10,
         # we only expect one digit
         'maxDigits': 1
+      }
     }
   ].to_json
 end